tegonal/gt/README.md

 -d|--directory           (optional) directory into which files are pulled -- default: lib/<remote>
 --unsecure               (optional) if set to true, the remote does not need to have GPG key(s) defined at .gt/*.asc -- default: false
--w|--working-directory   (optional) path which gt shall use as working directory -- default: .gt --tag-filter             (optional) define a basic regexp pattern to filter available tags when determining the latest tag
+-w|--working-directory   (optional) path which gt shall use as working directory -- default: .gt --tag-filter             (optional) define a regexp pattern (as supported by grep -E) to filter available tags when determining the latest tag

 --help     prints this help
 --version  prints the version of this script